Salem Parkway (North Carolina): History

-After the consolidation of Winston and Salem in 1913, the combined city was not only a merger of local government but a joining of two different road systems.
-By the 1940s, Winston-Salem grew to become the largest manufacturing hub in the state, thanks to companies like R. J. Reynolds Tobacco Company and the P.H.
-Hanes Knitting Company; while multiple highways connected the city, there was no road that directly went from one end to the other without making turns and as a result traffic congestion was a constant in the downtown area.
-From 1946 to 1956, various traffic pattern studies were performed and plans created that reshaped the city for the next fifty years.
+The towns of Winston and Salem officially formed one city in the year 1913.
+The newly combined city was not only a merger of local government but a joining of two different road systems.
+By the 1940s, Winston-Salem grew to become the largest manufacturing hub in the state, as a result of companies including R. J. Reynolds Tobacco Company and the P.H.
+Hanes Knitting Company.
+Notable highways had connected the city, with no direct corridor connecting one area with the other without the use of "making turns," resulting in traffic congestion in the downtown area.
+From 1946 to 1956, various traffic pattern studies were performed, and plans were created to address the impacts of traffic inside the area.